 Interesting, but I felt the character development was off, and it didn't feel like a book by someone who had lived in the Middle East for a long time -- it felt like a book written by an American with some source material.
 Also, as soon as the plot moves to America, it gets way too cute with naming (or not naming) politicians and terrorists.

-Will Sargent rated Alice's Adventures in Wonderland: 4 stars
+Will Sargent rated Catastrophe Disentanglement: 3 stars

-Will Sargent rated Beautiful teams: 4 stars
+Will Sargent rated Reality is broken: 4 stars